 This makes it an ideal toy when you’re playing with your cat.
 You can ball up old newspapers and throw them for your cat to bounce around.
 It’s an excellent source of exercise and an inexpensive way to offer your cat playtime.

 Using the Feather and String Method

 When a cat is playing, she’s just practicing hunting.
-String may seem like a simple, silly thing to us, but cats absolutely love it.
+A string may seem like a simple, silly thing to us, but cats absolutely love it.
 The withering of the string reminds cats of a rat tail or snake which they hunt.

 It’s also adorable to watch but be careful.
-String can be dangerous for cats so don’t leave them with it unattended.
+A string can be dangerous for cats, so don’t leave them with it unattended.
 It’s very easy for the string to get wrapped around their necks and cut off circulation.

 For added fun, try to attach some feathers to the string.
 This is especially fun for cats with an interest in birds.
-The feathers will send your cat into predatory mode and she will pounce what she assumes to be a bird.
+The feathers will send your cat into predatory mode, and she will pounce on what she assumes to be a bird.

-For a complete setup, you can add a stick to your end of the string.
-This allows you to dangle the string away from your cat.
-Which will, in turn, cause her to jump and try to catch it.
+Attach a stick to the end of the string to enhance your setup.
+This lets you dangle the string at a distance from your cat, encouraging her to jump and attempt to catch it.

 All you really need is a flashlight.
 This is especially fun if your power is out or you’re in a dark room.
 Aim the light at the wall and see how high your cat can jump.

-It is possible to purchase a red light for your cat as well.
-These are particularly designed for cats and offer a little red laser that your cat can chase.
-You can dot it across the floor and watch as she scatters to catch it.
+It’s possible to purchase a red light for your cat as well.
+These are mainly designed for cats and offer a little red laser that your cat can chase.
+You can do it across the floor and watch as she scatters to catch it.

 Tablet Games for Cats